 If you’re more interested in debt consolidation though, this probably isn’t the loan for you.
 Check ’n Go’s installment loans come with APRs that are likely higher than your credit card APRs, which could make it more costly than sticking with the debt payments you already have.

 If you do end up borrowing from Check ’n Go, try to make extra payments to pay the loan off early — doing so could save you money in interest.
-Check ’n Go doesn’t charge a prepayment penalty for paying off the loan early, according to a customer service representative as of July 2019.
+There isn’t any mention of Check ’n Go charging a prepayment penalty for paying off the loan early on its website, but it would be a good idea to confirm whether they charge this fee by calling beforehand.

 How to apply with Check ’n Go